 So what hobby is best for decision-making?

 The truth is that any hobby can help you become a more well-rounded individual, and this has a positive effect on your decision-making abilities.
-Still, there are some hobbies little better than others at helping you hone those skills.
+Still, there are some hobbies a little better than others at helping you hone those skills.
 And the two most popular are, of course, chess and poker.

 Professional poker player Liv Boeree told her Ted Talk audience that poker taught her a lot about decision-making and life.
-In her opinion, the game like life is one based on skill.
+In her opinion, a game like life is one based on skill.
 She also talked about the element of luck in the cards dealt to you, but how you decide to play the game is what determines success.